oskran/localUncertainty/localUncertainty.md

 </div>

 ### Wordcounts
-Counts the number of uncertainty words and total words, per month, per newspaper.
+Using the n-gram API, i count the number of uncertainty words from the wildcard search, per month, per newspaper.
+I also count the total number of words.

 ```r